When they tried to sack me, I destroyed the case of a number of Cheshire West Council directors. Here’s how…

 This also threw them off kilter, caused them to forget their professionalism and to begin hitting out, breaching their own policies and procedures left, right and centre.

-These very important people didn’t like being pressured into conducting themselves with dignity, and in accordance with established protocols at all times.
+These very self-important people didn’t like being pressured into conducting themselves with dignity, and in accordance with established protocols at all times.
 At least not by somebody whom they regarded as a low value employee and a social inferior.

 Ultimately, at the final hearing on 21st August 2009 – our 50th birthday – we took great pleasure in picking them off and dismantling their bogus charges one by one, leaving them humbled, tarnished by failure, broken and bowed.